Geoalert/mapflow-docs-en/source/api/data_api.rst

 ----------------------

 .. note::
     What is "mosaic"?
 This is the collection of single images, aimed at instant preview and processing.
-It's helpful in such cases as mosaicing the number of single aerial images covering some area or batching the large ortho-plan for faster uploading and optimized storing it in the cloud.
+It's helpful in such cases as mosaicing the number of single aerial images covering some area or batching the large ortho-plan for faster uploading and optimizing its storage in the cloud.

 Create mosaic